Maria Metcalf began a survey of all residents of the neighborhood in order to determine the level of interest in a new Sunday school.

 The date is the day after the annual meeting of the City Missionary Society, so this is the earliest that Metcalf could have begun her survey.
-She does seem to have started promptly, especially if the date of the first class of the Sunday school is correct – she would have had five days to conduct her survey, get permission to use West Middle School, and get the teachers and students organized to attend.

 The Kelloggs were important figures in the formation of Asylum Hill Congregational Church.
 Joseph Kellogg attended the first meetings at the American Asylum on February 3 and February 6, 1864, and it could well be that his wife’s efforts with Marie Metcalf encouraged him to get involved.
 I’m still looking for Mrs. Kellogg’s name.